swish-climate-impact-assessment/swish-climate-impact-assessment.github.com/about.md

 SWISH is released under [the GPL license](http://www.opensource.org/licenses/gpl-license.php)

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Our software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.